holidayextras/holidayextras.github.com/_posts/2016-10-21-remote-productivity.md

 ### The need for self control

-When you choose you own office space you have to be aware of the possible distractions.
+When you choose your own office space you have to be aware of the possible distractions.
 The temptation to watch TV or get some chores done is bigger than ever, and with no one watching your every move - who's to stop you.
 The answer is you.
 You need to be vigilant in ensuring work time is spent doing work.
-The easiest way I've found is asking myself - 'If I were at the office, would I be do this?'.
+The easiest way I've found is asking myself - 'If I were at the office, would I be doing this?'.
 When the answer is no, you don't do it.

 From the very start of my remote working adventure, I set myself ground rules that I stick to.
-After 2 months I don't even think about them as the are incorporated into my daily routine.
+After 2 months I don't even think about them as they are incorporated into my daily routine.

 I dedicated a space for work.
 For me, this was my spare bedroom, where I have an office desk and chair.
 I only associate sitting at that desk with work, therefore when I go there, that is all I'm thinking about.

 The TV never gets turned on whilst I'm working.
 I know if I were to put the TV on in the background, I would end up not focusing on my work.
 So straight from the offset, I ensured this never happens.

 The main thing is to ensure you don't get stuck in a bad routine.
-As soon as you start slipping, it will become a habit will negatively impact your productivity.
+As soon as you start slipping, it will become a habit that will negatively impact your productivity.

 ### Take time to plan